Elizzzza/Linear-model-and-Lasso-linear-model-simulation/README.md

 In this problem, you will use the package `simulator` to perform the following simulation study.

-Let $X$ be a $ n \times p$ data matrix where each entry is generated from a normal distribution with mean 0 and standard deviation 1.
+Let $X$ be a $n \times p$ data matrix where each entry is generated from a normal distribution with mean 0 and standard deviation 1.
 Let $y$ be the vector of responses

 $$y = X \beta + \epsilon,$$